naveedn/naveed-website/content/posts/2020-03-13-evaluating-the-alternatives-to-the-leetcode-style-interview.md

 #### What they get wrong

 * It doesn't test whether you can actually code.
 You could be great at discussing high level architecture and terrible at actually building things; these interviews by themselves can't screen out the latter
-* For an interviewer, it's hard to screen out bullshit.
+* For an interviewer, it's hard to filter out bullshit.
 The interviewers are susceptible to [getting overwhelmed](https://rationalwiki.org/wiki/Gish_Gallop) by a slick-talking candidate.
 * the lack of defined criteria for this interview style makes it more subjective than the LeetCode style interview.
-When there are multiple interviewers, one interviewer may focus on specific topic or level of granularity they care about, making this a difficult interview to coordinate with another person.
+When there are multiple interviewers, one interviewer may focus on specific topic or level of granularity they care about, that the other interviewer does not value as much.
+This interview is difficult to coordinate effectively with other team members.
 * Most of the practice system design questions available online only focus on web based architectures, which present a real challenge to senior engineers that focus on a particular part of the stack, like front-end or mobile engineers.
 When I was practicing these questions on [Pramp](https://www.pramp.com/), I felt guilty for asking my peer to "design a scalable web architecture for Uber" when they had been an android engineer for the past 5 years.

 #### Conclusions